otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 ### Public keys and Fingerprints

 OTR users have long-lived public keys that they use for authentication (but not for encryption).
-The untrusted prekey server has one as well.
+The untrusted Prekey Server has one as well.
 They are generated as defined in the "Public keys, Shared Prekeys and Fingerprints" section of the OTRv4 specification.

 Public keys have fingerprints, which are hex strings that serve as identifiers for the public key.
 The full OTRv4 fingerprint is calculated by taking the SHAKE-256 hash of the byte-level representation of the public key.
-The long-term public keys for the prekey server have fingerprints as well.
+The long-term public keys for the Prekey Server have fingerprints as well.
 The fingerprint is generated as:

 * The first 56 bytes from the `KDF(0x00 || byte(H), 56)` (224-bit security